aws-samples/sample-ollama-server/README.md

 If `enableCloudFront` is `Yes`

 - `CloudFrontConsole` : CloudFront console URL link.
-Adjustment of your CloudFront distribution settings may be required.
+Some adjustment of your CloudFront distribution settings may be required
 - `CloudFrontURL` : CloudFront distribution URL, e.g. `https://d111111abcdef8.cloudfront.net`

 \** *Go to EC2, ALB, or CloudFront URL and create an administrative account immediately*